Skip to main content

 Research is vigorous, attracting funding from research councils, Innovate UK and international sources and it underpins the entire taught programme.
 It spans a range of domains, including digital imaging, big data analytics, network security, Internet of Things and intelligent environments.
 These are applied across a variety of sectors including healthcare, transportation, electronic business and communications.
 Research is conducted within our Digital Information Research Centre.

-Our computer science (games programming) course received a 100 per cent student satisfaction rating in the last NSS survey (2015).
+Our computer science (games programming) course received a 100% student satisfaction rating in the last NSS survey (2015).

 Our degrees focus on current, readily applicable aspects of mathematics and statistics, giving the opportunity to explore how numerical approaches may be used in business, government and science.
 This practical approach is a key feature of our courses, but we also cover the underlying theoretical principles since a firm foundation is required to give confidence in tackling new and exciting problems.